Outreach

 Volunteer

-Want to get involved? become a Citizen Scientist!
+Want to get involved? become a community Scientist!

 Online community science platforms allow students, volunteers, or any interested public members, to identify photographs collected by UWIN partner camera traps across the United States.
 Check out some of UWIN’s community science pages to get involved: